loki4j/loki-logback-appender/README.md

 - Java 11 or later

-Check out the project to the directory on your local machine and run:
+Check out the project in the directory on your local machine and run:

 ```sh
 ./gradlew check